 An FDA-approved, patented device that uses negative pressure via a controlled suction in order to close large wounds and encourage a faster healing time.
 Also known as negative pressure wound therapy.

 Wrist Disarticulation Prosthesis (WDP)

-A prosthesis used for amputations or congenital absences of the hand or forearm through the wrist joint.
+A special type of prosthetic used for amputations or congenital absences of the hand or forearm through the wrist joint.

 Wrist Orthosis (WO)

-A orthosis used to treat disorders only involving the wrist.
+A type of orthosis used to treat wrist disorders.

 Wrist/Hand Orthosis (WHO)

-A orthosis used to treat disorders of the wrist, hand, and/or fingers below the elbow joint.
+A orthosis used to treat wrist and hand disorders below the elbow joint.